 Some would be offered a deal where they would be let off the hook if they gave up somebody else in their place.
 Director Elia Kazan, for one, did it to save his own ass.
 Friends of a person-of-interest give him a birthday party.
 So everyone who attends the party, as well as everybody whom he knows, must be a fellow Commie, right?
 You know, guilt by association.
 Who would willingly hang out with a known Commie unless they were one themself?
 It got to be where almost nobody was exempt.
 Alibis were useless because nobody was being accused of doing something at one particular time, only of being affiliated with an unfavorable political party.
 How can you defend your own beliefs and why should you even have to?

 Maybe their vehement objection to Communism is that they don’t want things to change for the better in this country.
 That’s why the negative social issues have not been eradicated.
 They don’t want social equality with regard to civil rights and economic class distinction.
-You will recall that the Abolitionists were regarded in exactly the same way when they spoke out against slavery in this country.
+In case you are not aware, Abolitionists were regarded in exactly the same way when they spoke out against slavery in this country.
 So you might even deem me to be a Communist sympathizer.
 Well, maybe I am.
 But, so what?
 Who am I hurting?
+I would contend that someone who is out to overthrow our Government is most likely not a Communist.

 So you see, white people always have to have somebody to put down, preferably, someone different than themselves, but not necessarily.
 They are just as content turning against others just like themselves, and they can always find something to get on each other about.
 In fact, and this applies not only to whites, in places where all the people are ethnically the same, they will use social class distinction and/or financial status to distinguish themselves.
 The nobility does not associate with peasants and the “common people,” for example, and your other people of wealth and position tend to look down on their servants and hired help.
 In Afghanistan it’s men against the women.